 Is a small business loan secured or unsecured?

-Both types of loan are available to most businesses and they both come with certain advantages and disadvantages.
-An unsecured loan might be easier to arrange, for example, but you may not be able to borrow as much and the lending criteria might be stricter, or the interest rate higher, to reflect the added risk to the lender.
+Both types of loans are available to most businesses and they both come with certain advantages and disadvantages.
+An unsecured business loan might be easier to arrange, for example, but you may not be able to borrow as much and the lending criteria might be stricter, or the interest rate higher, to reflect the added risk to the lender.

 What can an unsecured business loan be used for?